-The insider advice on this page is from Wendy’s Trusted Travel Expert for Antarctica and expedition cruises: Ashton Palmer of ExpeditionTrips.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Antarctica and expedition cruises: Ashton Palmer of ExpeditionTrips.

 Infectiously enthusiastic about small-ship cruising, Ashton Palmer spent nearly a decade as an expedition leader, guide, naturalist, conservationist, Zodiac driver, avid birder, and photographer in the last great wild places: the Arctic, Antarctica, the Amazon, and the South Pacific.
 And these are not just fleeting trips: He has traveled to Antarctica more than 50 times and spent a total of three months in the Arctic.
 In 1999, Ashton founded ExpeditionTrips in Seattle, where he and his 20-person staff work tirelessly on matching travelers with the right small-ship expedition.
 Trips range from the Galapagos to Papua New Guinea to the Russian Far East and, of course, to the two poles.
 Ashton knows all the players in the field, especially the ones in the Arctic and Antarctic, and provides unbiased guidance on every line and every ship.
 He’ll be the first person to tell you when a two-week trip to the Arctic may not be your cup of tea and when a specific ship or cabin just isn’t worth the extra expense.
 And because of his relationships with the top cruise lines and tour operators, Ashton often secures preferred rates or other perks (such as shipboard credits or a bottle of wine).
 He’s also a big proponent of independent exploration and will give you the tools to help you find your own way whenever possible.

 Ships and Cruises